Who created the proprietary version of RexDB®?

 - Funding Organizations of Biomedical Research

 What is the goal of Open Source RexDB?

 Our goal is to take the best practices and tools that we developed for the largest and most ambitious research projects and share them with researchers of all interests.

-To that end, we are open sourcing (i.e., making freely available) RexDB, the web-based platform that underpins such leading programs as the Simons Foundation Autism Research Initiative and the Yale Child Study Center Autism Program.
+To that end, we are open sourcing (i.e., making freely available) RexDB, the web-based platform that enables analysts to use relational databases to organize, use, and repurpose complex data.